omaralzouhayli/home-soc-lab-1-windows-sysmon-splunk/README.md

 File: `lab-journal.md`

-- Day-by-day notes of how the lab was built:
+- Notes of how the lab was built:
   - VM & ISO setup
   - OOBE / account challenges and decisions
   - Sysmon install and config